Submarine X-1

-Submarine X-1 is a 1968 British war film loosely based on the Operation Source attack on the German battleship Tirpitz in 1943.
-In the film, James Caan stars as Lt.
-Commander Richard Bolton, a Canadian, who must lead a group of midget submarines in an attack on a German battleship.
+Submarine X-1 is a 1968 British war film directed by William Graham and starring James Caan and David Sumner.
+It was written by Donald S. Sanford and Guy Elmes based on a story by John C. Champion and Edmund H. North.
+It is loosely based on the Operation Source attack on the German battleship Tirpitz in 1943.
+Lt.
+Commander Richard Bolton must lead a group of midget submarines in an attack on a German battleship.

 Plot

-In 1943, a Royal Canadian Navy Volunteer Reserve officer from Canada, Commander Bolton (James Caan) and a few surviving crew members of his 50-man submarine Gauntlet swim ashore after unsuccessfully attacking German battleship Lindendorf.
+In 1943, a Royal Canadian Navy Volunteer Reserve officer from Canada, Commander Bolton and a few surviving crew members of his 50-man submarine Gauntlet swim ashore after unsuccessfully attacking German battleship Lindendorf.
 After a review, Captain Bolton is cleared of any wrongdoing and placed in charge of a small group of experimental X-class submarines.
-Bolton is assigned by Vice-Admiral Redmayne (Rupert Davies) to quickly train crews to man the submarines and sink the Lindendorf while it is hidden away in a Norwegian fjord.
+Bolton is assigned by Vice-Admiral Redmayne to quickly train crews to man the submarines and sink the Lindendorf while it is hidden away in a Norwegian fjord.

 Commander Bolton is to train three 4-man crews along the northern coast of Scotland for a trio of midget submarines equipped with side cargoes of explosives.
 He must overcome tensions with some of his former crew members, while keeping their activities hidden from outsiders and German airplanes.
 The crews successfully fend off an attack by German parachute commandos, who discover their base.
 Bolton is forced to make hasty preparations for his attack before their submarine base can be destroyed.

 Two of the submarines are lost while attempting to cut through submarine nets at the entrance to the fjord.
 X-2, is sunk by a German E-boat's depth charges, and a second, the X-1, is scuttled.
 One submarine crew is captured and taken to the German battleship for interrogation.
 X-3, the surviving submarine penetrates the submarine nets in the fjord and places explosives under the German battleship.
 The submarine then manages to escape as the battleship explodes.